Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Experiments

-Our key finding is that \GodDamnSensorName{}'s multimodal feedback enriches perception of object appearance, state, position, and the environment throughout the entire manipulation process---even before contact or when handling extremely thin and soft objects.
+We evaluated \GodDamnSystemName{} across five manipulation tasks spanning pick-and-place, sorting, and insertion scenarios.
+These tasks systematically assess different sensing modalities: tactile information (contact events and shear forces), visual perception (object and environment observation), and their simultaneous operation.
+Our key finding is that \GodDamnSensorName{}'s multimodal feedback enriches perception of object appearance, state, and the environment throughout the entire manipulation process, even before contact or when handling extremely thin and soft objects.
 This allows policies to leverage detailed environmental cues for enhanced fine-grained and contact-rich manipulation while maintaining inference efficiency.